 The Fund’s fees are capped at 1% per annuum of the Net Asset Value of the Fund.
 The daily price of the Fund is net of fees deducted from the NAV.
 For further information in relation to the fees of the Fund please refer to the Fund information available at UKDSF.com/Literature

 Investment into the Fund through a platform will also incur ongoing platform charges which differ between platform provider and in addition to this, explicit adviser charges may also be levied by the appointed intermediary.
 The Fund is available on many UK platforms currently.
 To see which platforms the Fund is available on, please visit: UKDSF.com/HowToInvest

 If you would like to know more about the Lowes UK Defined Strategy Fund, please visit the Fund website UKDSF.com/Literature for the Key Investor Information Document (“KIID”), Prospectus, and Supplement or call Lowes Investment Management on 0191 281 88 11.

 The Lowes UK Defined Strategy Fund is a sub-fund of the Skyline Umbrella Fund ICAV and is regulated by the Central Bank of Ireland.
 The KIID, Prospectus, and Supplement can be accessed by visiting UKDSF.com/Literature and are only available in English.

-Lowes Financial Management Ltd, Fernwood House, Clayton Road, Newcastle upon Tyne, NE2 1TL.
+Lowes Investment Management Ltd, Fernwood House, Clayton Road, Newcastle upon Tyne, NE2 1TL.
 Authorised and regulated by the Financial Conduct Authority.